In this article, we will go into the details of what a discovery workshop is, what are its main goals, who...

-The person that you choose should be excited to dive into the project and prepared to give it the new quality.
+The person you choose should be excited to dive into the project and prepare to give it the new quality.
 A great SME is a proactive one, so even when you meet a genius, make sure he’s an involved member of your team, not a passive observer.

 2. QUANTITY and QUALITY

-The length of SMEs experience is very important, but the breadth of this experience is as much important.
+The length of the SMEs experience is significant, but the breadth of this experience is as much important.
 Make sure to hire a person that fits your expectations and has the potential to go beyond them.